 You are here

 - Anxiety is what we feel when we anticipate a future threat.
 We may be more cautious and behave in ways that help us to avoid the perceived threat.
-With anxiety, we often feel physical symptoms of feeling on edge or feeling muscle tension.
+With anxiety, we often experience physical symptoms of feeling on edge or feeling muscle tension.

 - Worry is feeling concerned that a negative or unpleasant outcome will arise because of something that has happened or is going to happen.